-If you want to improve your business education, you may be interested in exploring an MBA vs. master’s degree vs. MBA alternative.
+If you’re looking to improve your business education, you may want to explore the difference between an MBA vs. master’s degree vs. MBA alternative.
 However, you might not know the differences between these three educational options.

 An MBA, master’s degree, and MBA alternative will all provide transferable skills, better employment prospects, and career-advancing networking opportunities.

-Let’s go over the differences between an MBA, master’s degree, and an MBA alternative regarding curriculum, time commitment, cost, student profiles, and career paths.
+Let’s go over the differences between an MBA vs. a master’s degree, vs. an MBA alternative regarding curriculum, time commitment, cost, student profiles, and career paths.

-The Differences Between an MBA vs. Master’s Degree vs. an MBA Alternative
+Differences Between An MBA Vs. Master’s Degree Vs. An MBA Alternative

 Conversely, master’s programs are more focused.
 For example, a master’s in economics degree covers microeconomics, macroeconomics, and econometrics.